propublica/timeline-setter/doc/doc.markdown

 associated *event cards*.

 <a id="configuring"></a>
-## Configuring The Timeline JavaScript Embed
+## Configuring the Timeline JavaScript Embed

-The `timeline-setter` command generates a JavaScript embed that prepopulates your data.
-You can also create this yourself without the command line application by filling in object JSON manually.
-It all gets stuffed into the `TimelineSetter.timeline.boot` function, which takes an array of data, and a config object.
+Although the `timeline-setter` command generates a JavaScript embed that prepopulates your data, you can also create this yourself by calling `TimelineSetter.timeline.boot` with an array of card objects, and a config object.

+    var myTimeline = TimelineSetter.Timeline.boot([{card}...], {config})

 The config object looks for `interval`, `container`, and `formatter` options.

-The `interval` option is prepopulated with a given [interval](#interval_notch_options) if you generate this file using the `-i` option in the CLI, otherwise specify it here manually.
+The `interval` option takes an [interval](#interval_notch_options) in the form of a JavaScript date getter.
 The `container` option allows you to inject the entire timeline into an element with the given selector.
 (By default this is `#timeline`).
 Finally, `formatter` is a way to format dates on the timeline's interval notches.
 Write a formatter like so:

     formatter : function(d, defaults) {
       defaults.months = ['enero', 'febrero', 'marzo', 'abril', 'mayo', 'junio', 'julio', 'agosto', 'septiembre', 'octubre', 'noviembre', 'diciembre'];